-The IP Transmit (SFP B) window is used to transmit the currently generated video standard signal as IP video packets.
+The IP Transmit (SFP B) window is used to transmit the currently generated video standard signal as ST 2022-6 standard video packets.

 You can use this tool to simulate IP video network packet jitter introduced under a variety of network conditions by adjusting the transmission distribution profile.